-\textbf{DvD Training Algorithm.} Vanilla diffusion model randomly samples timesteps from a uniform distribution during the training phase~\cite{ho_2020_ddpm}, which mismatch the sequential acquisition of time-variant conditions.
-To solve this issue, we extend the vanilla diffusion model by integrating our TVCR mechanism, as detailed in Algorithm~\ref{alg:training}, where we implement a certain number of sampling based on current timestep, thereby obtaining the intermediate dewarping latent variables $m_{0|t}$ and the corresponding intermediate dewarped features $f_{0|t}$.
+Vanilla diffusion model randomly samples time-steps from a uniform distribution during the training phase~\cite{ho_2020_ddpm}, which mismatches the sequential acquisition of time-variant conditions.
+To solve this issue, we extend the vanilla diffusion model by integrating our TVCR mechanism, as detailed in Algorithm~\ref{alg:training}, where we implement a certain number of sampling based on current time-step, thereby obtaining the intermediate dewarping latent variables $m_{0|t}$ and the corresponding intermediate dewarped features $f_{0|t}$.